roaringjohn/CDDA-Mods/README.md

 # Current update status
 Check issues for details

+All mods tested on build 9616, I'm going to be very busy until after the holidays so if a newer version breaks compatibility it may be a month before I can update everything myself.
+I'll still be able to accept pull requests however.

 ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
 Hopefully fixed soonish.

 Touhou has a borked vehicle but is otherwise fine, and will load.
 Fixed soon.